-At the Annual Meeting, the stockholders are being asked to approve the Restated 2013 Plan.
-The affirmative vote of the holders of a majority of the shares represented in person or by proxy at the Annual Meeting and entitled to vote on the item will be required to approve the Restated 2013 Plan.
-The Board of Directors recommends voting "FOR" the approval of the Restated 2013 Plan.
+At the Annual Meeting, the stockholders are being asked to approve the Amended 2013 Plan.
+The affirmative vote of the holders of a majority of the shares represented in person or by proxy at the Annual Meeting and entitled to vote on the item will be required to approve the Amended 2013 Plan.